davidekete/x402-Teller/README.md

 ### Hot Wallet Warning

-- Your private keys (`evmPrivateKey` or `solanaPrivateKey`) are **hot wallets**
+- Your Solana private key is a **hot wallet**
-- These keys pay gas fees and execute on-chain settlements
+- This key pays gas fees and executes on-chain settlements
-- They have direct access to pull authorized funds from buyers
+- It has direct access to pull authorized funds from buyers
 - **Never commit private keys to version control**
 - Store them securely using environment variables or KMS